8 Recipes For Canning Vegetables This Summer- Come and take a look at these easy recipes that might convince you to start canning for winter.

 When gardens overflow with the harvest, it is time to capture the abundance of the summer season.

-If you are like me, living in a cold climate where winters are long and summers are short, you want to take advantage of any opportunity you have to preserve as much of the local fruits and vegetables available.
+If you are like me, living in a cold climate where winters are long, and summers are short, you want to take advantage of any opportunity to preserve as many of the local fruits and vegetables as possible.

 The irresistible appeal of canning and preserving is timeless.
 Let the whole family join in the fun of harvesting, preparing, simmering, and preserving homemade products.